FrancescoXD/iNSTALL3R/README.md

 # iNSTALL3R
-An usefull i3wm automatic installer for ArchLinux
+An usefull i3wm automatic installer for ArchLinux.

 ## Requirements
 First of all you need to create an user: